claudiocp/ohmydebn/config/rofi/README.md

-The Rofi Catppuccin config in this directory came from:
+The Rofi themes in this directory came from:

 https://github.com/catppuccin/rofi